 Figure 10: The M10s from the 1/11 anti-tank regiment waiting to enter the Monza Race Track on 14 May 1945.

 END OF THE WAR

 The men had twelve days to wash, clean, repaint, and added markings to their vehicles in preparation for this final Victory Parade of 6 Div.
 Monza race track is about 20 km north of the Milan city centre.
 On a sunny Monday 14 May 1945, the division drove their vehicles past the saluting base.
 The salute was taken by General Poole.
 Also on the saluting base were General Mark Clark, commander of the US 5th Army and the acting South African minister of defence, Commodore FC Sturrock.
 The twenty four M10s splendid in their new livery raised their barrels in salute as they passed the saluting base, three abreast and eight in line.

-The Victory Parade at Monza Race Track was a fitting celebration to the fighting effort of the M10s from the 1/11 Anti-Tank Regiment
+Figure 11: The Victory Parade at Monza Race Track was a fitting celebration to the fighting effort of the M10s from the 1/11 Anti-Tank Regiment